 Plymouth is actually its own category.
 But I want to include it as a special mention because the citrus-flavored Gin fits wonderfully in a well-crafted Martini.

-Tasting Notes: Juniper, lemon, orange, angelica, and juniper
+• Tasting Notes: Juniper, lemon, orange, Angelica, and black pepper

 Plymouth Gin is famous for its unique flavor, soft texture, and smooth mouthfeel.
 It works great in a Martini combined with Noilly Prat in a 2:1 ratio.
 Add two dashes of orange cocktail bitters to your Martini, and you get an amazing Martini.